inpsyde/wp-translation-downloader/docs/Configuration.md

 | `inpsyde/google-tag-manager`        | `wordpress-plugin` | No: matching `"exclude"`     |
 | `wpackagist-plugin/wordpress-seo`   | `wordpress-plugin` | Yes                          |

-## API - Custom Glotpress API endpoints
+## API - Custom GlotPress API endpoints

-WP Translation Downloader supports custom [Glotpress](https://github.com/GlotPress/GlotPress-WP) installations.
+WP Translation Downloader supports custom [GlotPress](https://github.com/GlotPress/GlotPress-WP) installations.
 That's useful to install _private_ plugins or themes which can't use "official" wp.org translation channels.

-Custom Glotpress API endpoints are "resolved" from package names or types by the mean of the `"api.names"` and `"api.types"` configurations.
+Custom GlotPress API endpoints are "resolved" from package names or types by the mean of the `"api.names"` and `"api.types"` configurations.

 In those configurations, is possible to define custom endpoint URLs leveraging following placeholders: